Academic friend or foe? Yugo research reveals how students supercharge their studies with AI

 LONDON, June 19, 2025 /PRNewswire/ -- As universities grapple with how to effectively police AI, new Yugo research reveals the extent to which students are using it as a powerful study companion.

-Globally, just under half of students (48%) are using AI to proof academic work and help with grammar.
-A third apply the technology to simplify complex information (36%) and inspire ideas (35%).
+Across the UK just under half of students (43%) are using AI to proof academic work and help with grammar.
+A third apply the technology to simplify complex information (31%) and inspire ideas (31%).

-The research, which the first global student housing brand and operator conducted anonymously, involved over 7,000 students across nine countries to explore how they are adapting to the new technology.
+The research, which was conducted anonymously, involved over 7,000 students across nine countries to explore how they are adapting to the new technology.

 It revealed that while students feel a mix of excitement and trepidation about what AI means for them, there is a strong determination to conscientiously embrace the technology and maximise its potential.

+Just 2% of students in the UK actively use AI to cheat according to the study by Yugo, which is the first global student housing brand and operator.

-The research revealed that 48% of students globally are excited by AI, with over half identifying productivity increases (60%) and an improved work-life balance (56%) as amongst the biggest advantages of AI.
+The research revealed that 44% of the UK's students are excited by AI, with over half identifying productivity increases (54%) and an improved work-life balance (55%) as amongst the biggest advantages of AI.

 Ironically students' enjoyment of the groundbreaking tech is compromised by substantial fears about the impact it might have on their future.
-While 17% are drawing on AI to help craft CVs, 76% fear AI-fuelled job losses and 59% worry about an eventual decline in human intelligence.
+While 21% in the UK are drawing on AI to help craft CVs, 78% fear AI-fuelled job losses and 56% worry about an eventual decline in human intelligence.

 Joe Persechino, Chief Operating Officer at Yugo, said: "Adapting to the powerful presence of this technology in our lives isn't straightforward.
 It's understandable that universities are concerned about how students are using AI, particularly in relation to coursework and exam preparation.
 Caution and thoughtful evaluation from both universities and students is entirely appropriate.